DmitryF-go/articles/Ubuntu/07_Website_software.md

 field `http://localhost` or `http://127.0.0.1`.

-To check website works globally, enter in your browser's URL field http://image.org.by.
-Or via HTTPS https://image.org.by Website main page should open.
+To check website works globally, enter in your browser's URL field http://image.org.by or via HTTPS https://image.org.by Website main page should open.

 ---